-As with most other sectors, there are many opportunities in finance, marketing and human resources (HR).
-For more information on digital marketing roles, see marketing, advertising and PR.
+As with most other sectors, you can work for media and internet companies in areas such as finance, marketing and human resources (HR).
+For more information about digital marketing roles, see marketing, advertising and PR.

 For examples of job roles in this sector, see graduate jobs in media and internet.